Life-Encrypty/GuardXpert-Integration-Public/VideoServiceIntegrationGuide_JWT.md

 ## Step 1: Set Session Storage Using JWT (Server-Side Encoding and Decoding)

-Before navigating to the video page, the client must store user and platform information in the browser's sessionStorage as an HS256 JWT.
+The client must store user and platform information in the browser's sessionStorage as an HS256 JWT.
 This token should be placed in a variable called 'otherData'.
 The JWT will contain the following user data:

 ```javascript
 {